getbem/getbem.github.io/readme.md

 });
 ```

+__Warning:__ Jade is not quite suited for processing concatenated templates from different files — so line numbers in error messages will be strange.

 ### JavaScript

 Building JavaScript is very hard task to do.
 We used our wrapper around [browserify](browserify.org) — [gulp-bem-pack](https://github.com/floatdrop/gulp-bem-pack).
 It add to browserify ability to `require` modules from BEM Levels — which is kind of equivalent of cascading in CSS.